10.0

 • miles

 The contact owns a 2016 Ford Explorer.
 The contact received notifications of NHTSA Campaign Numbers: 24V031000 (Structure) and 25V347000 (Structure); however, the parts to do the recall repairs were unavailable.
 The contact stated that the manufacturer had exceeded a reasonable amount of time for the recall repairs.
 The dealer was contacted.
-The vehicle was taken to the dealer to remove the A-pillar and B-pillar from the vehicle while confirming that parts were not yet available.
-The contact had not experienced a failure for the A and B-pillar trims to be removed.
-The manufacturer was made aware of the issue and opened a case.
-VIN tool confirms parts not available.
+The manufacturer was not made aware of the issue.
+The contact had not experienced a failure.

 Explorer